HBF overseas visitor cover review

 For necessary medical services, except those specifically excluded under each plan, you are able to receive treatments in a private hospital, following admission.

-In all cases your health insurance will only cover shared-room hospital accommodation, so you will need to pay more for a private room, or will have to pay these costs out of pocket if you are admitted to a hospital which only has private rooms available.
+In all cases your health insurance will only cover shared-room hospital accommodation, so you will need to pay more for a private room, or will have to pay these costs out of pocket if you are admitted to a hospital that only has private rooms available.

 The more comprehensive plans also cover you for a range of out-of-hospital services, such as doctor appointments and health check-ups.